 John F. Crowley.
-We employ Mr. Crowley as our chief executive officer pursuant to an employment agreement, which was amended in April 2014.
-The agreement will continue for successive one-year terms until either Mr. Crowley or we provide written notice of termination to the other in accordance with the terms of the agreement.
-Upon the termination of his employment by us other than for cause, or if we decide not to extend Mr. Crowley's agreement at the end of any term, or if Mr. Crowley resigns for good reason, Mr. Crowley has the right to receive (i) a severance payment in an amount equal to his then current base salary payable over 18 months in accordance with our regular payroll practices, (ii) an additional payment equal to 150% of the target bonus for the year in which the termination occurs, (iii) continued Monthly Medical Payments for a period of 18 months, and (iv) continuation of health care coverage under COBRA with premiums to be paid by the Company for up to 29 months.
+We employ Mr. Crowley as our Chief Executive Officer pursuant to an employment agreement.
+The agreement will continue for successive one-year terms until either Mr. Crowley or the company provide written notice of termination to the other in accordance with the terms of the agreement.
+Upon the termination of his employment by the company other than for cause, or if the company decides not to extend Mr. Crowley's agreement at the end of any term, or if Mr. Crowley resigns for good reason, Mr. Crowley has the right to receive (i) a severance payment in an amount equal to his then current base salary payable over 18 months in accordance with the company's regular payroll practices, (ii) an additional payment equal to 150% of the target bonus for the year in which the termination occurs, (iii) continued Monthly Medical Payments for a period of 18 months, and (iv) continuation of health care coverage under COBRA with premiums to be paid by the Company for up to 29 months.
 Further, the vesting of all options then held by Mr. Crowley shall accelerate by one year.
-Mr. Crowley is not entitled to severance payments if we terminate him for cause or if he resigns without good reason.
+Mr. Crowley is not entitled to severance payments if the company terminates him for cause or if he resigns without good reason.

-Further, if upon the termination of Mr. Crowley's employment by us other than for cause, or if we decide not to extend his employment agreement at the end of any term, or if Mr. Crowley resigns for good reason, in each case within twelve months following, a change of control in the Company, then Mr. Crowley has the right to receive (i) a severance payment in an amount equal to two times his then current base salary payable over 24 months in accordance with our regular payroll practices, (ii) an additional payment equal to 200% of the target bonus for the year in which the termination occurs, (iii) continued Monthly Medical Payments for a period of 24 months, and (iv) continuation of health care coverage under COBRA with premiums to be paid by the Company for up to 29 months.
-Further, the vesting of all remaining unvested options then held by Mr. Crowley would accelerate in full.
+Further, if upon the termination of Mr. Crowley's employment by the company other than for cause, or if the company decides not to extend his employment agreement at the end of any term, or if Mr. Crowley resigns for good reason, in each case within twelve months following a change of control in the Company, then Mr. Crowley has the right to receive (i) a severance payment in an amount equal to two times his then current base salary payable over 24 months in accordance with our regular payroll practices, (ii) an additional payment equal to 200% of the target bonus for the year in which the termination occurs, (iii) continued Monthly Medical Payments for a period of 24 months, and (iv) continuation of health care coverage under COBRA with premiums to be paid by the Company for up to 29 months.
+Further, the vesting of all remaining unvested options and restricted stock grants then held by Mr. Crowley would accelerate in full.